jbclements/mboxrd-read/README.md

 mboxrd-read
 ===========

-Racket functions to read mboxrd files.
-This is one of the standard "mbox" formats used by unix mail agents.
+Racket functions to read mboxrd and mboxcl2 files.
+These ace two of the standard "mbox" formats used by unix mail agents.